 Religious Education is the very core and essence of our existence as a Catholic School and plays a key part in the curriculum.
 It is expected that the children admitted to the school will take a full and active part in the religious life of the school.
-Religious Education is undertaken according to the doctrines and practices of the Roman Catholic Church.
+Religious Education is undertaken according to the doctrines and practices of the Catholic Church.

 Assembly and class time is used for collective worship, and to support and encourage Christian values.
 Assembly time is also used to share and celebrate success, special occasions, e.g. birthdays and achievements – presentation of certificates and awards.